salmansheikhutk/Lanes-Lexicon-Database/README.md

 itype: It contains if the word is a verb form, then which verb form? etc.

-xml: This contains the entire definition of the world.
+xml: This contains the entire definition of the word.